-NIGHT MOVES is not a film that builds from a low-key beginning into anything really resembling a crescendo.
+NIGHT MOVES is not a film that builds from a low-key beginning into anything resembling a crescendo.
 Subtly shifting focus, the plot progresses to good effect as a result.
 To begin with, the trio’s logistics of preparing their bombing is the primary driver.
 There is no flabby exposition.
-The audience are dropped into what feels like the final moves of an already developed plan.
-It is here where Reichardt displays great ability to craft suspense from seemingly mundane situations (or as mundane as domestic terrorism can get, anyway).
+The audience is dropped into what feels like the final moves of an already developed plan.
+It is here where Reichardt displays excellent ability to craft suspense from seemingly mundane situations (or as mundane as domestic terrorism can get, anyway).
 NIGHT MOVES will undoubtedly contain the most (maybe only…) tense scene of the purchase of fertiliser you will see for some time.

 NIGHT MOVES exerts a boa-like grip on the audience, coiling the film tighter without the viewer noticing…

 NIGHT MOVES exerts a boa-like grip on the audience, coiling the film tighter without the viewer noticing until the peril and consequences feel much more imminent.
 Any flaws lie with a first act that is perhaps a touch too procedural.
 Eisenberg at times dials his performance down a little too far.
-Overall, however, the film’s engrossing direction and characters wash those concerns away.
+Overall, however, the film’s gripping direction and characters wash those concerns away.